Jenna and Chris

 The Wine Tour

 The next day was the wine tour at Cantine Pupillo, a castle winery in the hills above Syracuse.
-Everyone got the full experience of Italy through wine and food, all specially curated for us, even though many were worse for wear after the previous night.
+Everyone got the full experience of Sicily through wine and food, all curated for us, even though many were worse for wear after the previous night.

 Cantine Pupillo